HeisenBug1/removeduplicatevideos/README.md

 ## How it works
 It basically takes a screenshot of all the video files at 3 min 17 sec mark and compares them with eachother.
 If two screenshots match, then the corresponding video files are duplicate.

+***Right now it does not remove the video files, but moves them to a directory called 'remove'.
+You can manually delete them from there.***